Twelve Principal Tatchlan Faces banner

 Hashahanu

 Hashahanu is the Face of Contemplation.
 Hashahanu is the smallest of the Principal Faces.
-In appearance, this Face is composed of two full faces back to back which share one skull.
+In appearance, this Face is composed of two full faces back-to-back that share one skull.

 Commonly, each has their eye on the side of their head, looking out at the viewer.
 The gender can be Complete, female or male; they are also often free of any gender reference.
 The Face customarily displays turbulent water-like hair forming swirling curls.
 Hashahanu has the eight legs of the most-ancient ‘ Wise Spider Glyph.’

-Those serving the Face of Hashahanu at Encirclement or cluster events often wear thick woven costumes meant to signify spider threads.
+Those serving the Face of Hashahanu at Encirclement or cluster events often wear thick, woven costumes meant to signify spider threads.
 While these threads are frequently blue and green, they tend to be muted and general.
 This apparel comes from the association between this Face and the most-ancient Wise Spider Glyph.
-As with Humma's Face Dancers, these costumes often have various items ‘caught' in their web.
+As with Humma's Face Dancers, these costumes often have various items ‘caught’ in their web.
 In the case of Hashahanu's servants, these items tend to be books, scrolls and other symbols of thought and learning.
-Acanthus Betweens are prominent in these roles due to their traditional use of bringing about reflection among their cluster mates.
+Acanthus Betweens are prominent in these roles due to their traditional role in prompting reflection among their cluster mates.

 Hashahanu Bestowals